Federal Subsidized/Unsubsidized Direct Loan

 Subsidized Direct Loans do not accrue interest while the student is enrolled at least half-time.
 Eligibility is based upon need as determined by the federal formula.
 Repayment begins six months after the student is no longer enrolled or drops to less than half time.

 Unsubsidized Direct Loans are not based upon need, and interest does accrue while the student is enrolled; however, payments are not required while the student is enrolled at least half time and any unpaid interest will be capitalized (added to the principal loan amount) at the time of entering repayment.
 Repayment begins six months after the student is no longer enrolled or drops to less than half time.

 The maximum undergraduate aggregate Direct Subsidized/Unsubsidized Loan limit is $31,000, of which no more than $23,000 can be subsidized.

 Upon receipt of the completed Federal Loan Request Form, loans borrowed from the Federal Direct Loan Program (FDLP) will be reflected as “pending” on the student account and will be considered before the assessment of late fees.
 If borrowing from the FDLP for the first time, we will contact you with instructions on how to complete entrance counseling and a Master Promissory Note (MPN) electronically.

-Borrowers can view their Federal Student Loan and lender information on the National Student Loan Data System (NSLDS)
+Borrowers can view their Federal Student Loan and lender information by logging in with their FSA ID at studentaid.gov.